Blog

 Security Is a Primitive, Not a Feature

-You don't ship a database and add data persistence later.
-Security is load-bearing architecture that gets exponentially more expensive to retrofit.
+Security is load-bearing architecture, not a later feature.
 Three primitives every agent system needs before first deploy.

 Build Like You'll Get It Wrong

-Zero trust principles still hold for AI agents, but the implementation needs a complete rethink.
-Agents operate in milliseconds, chain tools autonomously, and make decisions that weren't explicitly requested.
+Zero trust still matters for AI agents, but the implementation changes when agents operate quickly and chain tools autonomously.

-Prompt injection gets the headlines, but six other AI agent attack vectors cause more damage and get less defense investment.
-Mapping your full attack surface takes 30 minutes and changes how you think about security.
+Prompt injection gets the headlines, but six other AI agent attack vectors often cause more damage and get less defense investment.

 The Identity Problem (Yours and Your Agent's)